 General Guidance

-This inspection procedure was developed to ensure the operational program established for implementation at a plant licensed in accordance with 10 CFR Part 50 or 10 CFR Part 52 meets all NRC requirements and objectives for operational program readiness.
+This inspection procedure (IP) was developed to ensure the operational program established for implementation at a plant licensed in accordance with 10 CFR Part 50 or 10 CFR Part 52 meets all NRC requirements and objectives for operational program readiness.
 Note that this inspection is conducted as licensees activate the operational program.
 Therefore, verification through observation of activities may not be possible.
 In such cases, the inspector(s) should review the appropriate licensee procedures and conduct inspections of all associated areas to ensure program compliance upon implementation.

+Through verification of the inspection requirements within this IP, inspector(s) shall ensure that the licensee’s physical protection program associated with this sample is designed and implemented, or is prepared to implement, to meet the general performance objectives of 10 CFR 73.55(b).

-In preparing to complete this procedure, the inspector(s) should familiarize with relevant documentation which may include, but is not limited to the licensee’s security plans, site-specific and/or corporate implementing procedures, security post orders, and security program reviews and audits. the inspector(s) should inspection .
+In preparing to complete this procedure, the inspector(s) should familiarize themselves with relevant documentation which may include, but is not limited to the licensee’s security plans, site-specific and/or corporate implementing procedures, security post orders, and security program reviews and audits.
+Specifically, the inspector(s) should apply additional attention to recent security plan changes that could be relevant to the inspection activity.

-The inspector(s) are responsible for ensuring sample in the is completed and evaluated to a level which provides assurance that licensees are meeting NRC regulatory requirements within the security program area being inspected. guidance is being provided as a tool which: (1) recommends to inspector(s) certain methods and techniques for determining licensee security program compliance and effectiveness related to an inspection or; (2) clarifies certain aspects of a regulatory requirement associated with a particular inspection .
-Where minimum sampling numbers are indicated (i.e., at least 20 percent of the total personnel on a shift will be selected for weapons firing etc.), inspector(s) should adhere as closely as possible to the numbers identified in the guidance.
+The inspector(s) are responsible for ensuring that every sample in the IP is completed and evaluated to a level which provides assurance that licensees are meeting NRC regulatory requirements within the security program area being inspected.
+The guidance within this procedure is being provided as a tool which: (1) recommends to inspector(s) certain methods and techniques for determining licensee security program compliance and effectiveness related to an inspection requirement or; (2) clarifies certain aspects of a regulatory requirement associated with a particular inspection requirement.
+Where minimum sampling numbers are indicated (i.e., at least three intrusion detection system zones shall be tested, or at least 20 percent of the total personnel on a shift will be selected for weapons firing etc.), inspector(s) should adhere as closely as possible to the numbers identified in the guidance.
 Inspector(s) may expand the minimum number to aid in determining the extent of the condition, should compliance concerns arise.
-Completion of other recommended actions contained in this guidance should not be viewed as mandatory to inspector(s) in determining whether an inspection sample has been adequately addressed.
+Completion of other recommended actions contained in this guidance should not be viewed as mandatory and is only intended to assist inspector(s) in determining whether an inspection sample has been adequately addressed.
 Should questions arise regarding procedural requirements or guidance, inspector(s) should consult with regional management or the Office of Nuclear Security and Incident Response for clarification.

 The inspector(s) should determine the licensee’s approach to training.
 The approach should be detailed in the licensee’s T&Q plan.
 However, if it is not readily apparent from the T&Q plan, the inspector(s) should meet with appropriate licensee management and security training personnel to determine the approach that the licensee employs to train and qualify security personnel.
 With the exception of firearms, the inspector(s) should also ascertain whether the licensee upon implementation of their operational program will conduct qualification and re-qualification activities in the classroom, on shift, or a combination of the two.